GsNrio/holbertonschool-shell/permissions/README.md

 In the previous push the added script switches the current user to "Betty".
 This current push prints the effective username of the current user.
 This current push prints all the groups the current user is part of.
+This current push changes the owner of the file "hello" to the user "betty"